-In addition, Slovak law provides for the possibility of establishing associations of individuals or legal entities (in the Slovak language: združenie) under Section 829 et seq. of the Slovak Civil Code.
+In addition, Slovak law provides for the possibility of establishing associations of individuals or legal entities (in Slovak: združenie) under Section 829 et seq. of the Slovak Civil Code.
 Such associations, however, do not need to be registered and are not legal entities.